Difference between Leader and Manager

 Some of the main objectives pursued by the manager of an organization are:

-- Motivate the team
+- Motivate the team.

-- Meet the short and long-term business goals
+- Meet the short and long-term business goals.

-- Comply with business objectives timely
+- Comply with business objectives in a timely manner.

-- Reduce operational costs
+- Reduce operational costs.

-- Increase productivity
+- Increase productivity.

 Leader vs. Manager